KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **get_trade_fee coin**

-The `get_trade_fee` method returns the approximate amount of the miner fee that will be paid per swap transaction.
+The `get_trade_fee` method returns the approximate amount of the miner fee that is paid per swap transaction.

 This amount should be multiplied by 2 and deducted from the volume on `buy/sell` calls when the user is about to trade the entire balance of the selected coin.